Last Updated: January 29, 2020

 3. Make Sure You’re Always Providing Excellent Customer Service

-Stay calm and polite through the process.
+Stay calm and polite throughout the process.
 A retail return policy is an important aspect of customer service.
 Train your staff well to handle difficult customers and remedy the situation.
 This doesn’t mean that you can never say no to a return, but default to the customer when in doubt.

 Make the process fast and easy.
 Most shoppers are already unhappy that they need to make a return, so a long line at the return counter can be extra frustrating.
 It’s usually best to avoid frustrating your customers.
 In order to expedite the process, devote a special window or aisle to returns (if your store is big enough to do so) and be sure to have a point of sale that makes returning an item to stock is easy to do.